Test-Optional Admissions: Introduction

-Some theoretical papers on college admissions have also studied the specific issue of affirmative action \citep[e.g.,][]{abdulkadirouglu2005college,chade2014student,fershtman2021soft,brotherhood2022income}, which we take up in \autoref{sec:AA}.\footnote{Various other papers model aspects of college admissions that we do not address, such as early admissions \citep[e.g.,][]{avery2010early}, managing enrollment uncertainty \citep[e.g.,][]{che2016decentralized}, college tuition determination \citep[e.g.,][]{fu2014equilibrium}, and which colleges a student should apply to \citep[e.g.,][]{ChadeSmith06,alishorrer2023}.} Most related to our work is \citet{chan2003does}, who model a college that values both student quality and diversity.
+Among theoretical papers on affirmative action in college admissions, a topic we take up in \autoref{sec:AA}, most related is \citet{chan2003does}.\footnote{Various other papers model aspects of college admissions that we do not address, such as early admissions \citep[e.g.,][]{avery2010early}, managing enrollment uncertainty \citep[e.g.,][]{che2016decentralized}, college tuition determination \citep[e.g.,][]{fu2014equilibrium}, and which colleges a student should apply to \citep[e.g.,][]{ChadeSmith06,alishorrer2023}.} They model a college that values both student quality and diversity.
 When affirmative action is banned, the college may adopt an admission rule that puts less weight on academic qualifications, such as standardized test scores, in order to promote diversity.
 The logic is related to that of statistical discrimination \citep{phelps1972statistical,arrow2015theory}, except that instead of race serving as a signal of qualification, qualification serves as a signal of race.
 Notably, \citet{chan2003does} do not provide a rationale for why a college strictly benefits from not observing test scores; in their model, being test blind is equivalent to being test mandatory and putting zero weight on tests.
-In our model, social pressure can lead a college to strictly prefer test-blind (or test-optional) admissions to test mandatory.
+In our model, social pressure can lead a college to strictly prefer test blind.

 Our paper also connects to the large literature on voluntary disclosure of verifiable information.
 The canonical result here is that of ``unraveling'' \citep{Grossman81,Milgrom81}, which corresponds to all students submitting their scores even when it is optional. \href{https://thehill.com/changing-america/enrichment/education/3758713-in-college-admissions-test-optional-is-the-new-normal/}{It is reported}, however, that fewer than half of U.S. college applicants who applied early decision in Fall 2022 submitted test scores.
-Unraveling does not arise in our model because we assume the college can commit to how it will treat students who do and do not submit their score.
+Unraveling does not arise in our model because the college can commit to how it will treat students who do and do not submit their score.